 John has been working in the Internet and new media since the early 1990s.
 His professional background includes web development, content management, electronic publishing, SGML & XML, learning technologies, virtual communities, and reflecting on the history of all that.
 John was a member of the first Master of Publishing cohort at SFU in 1995/96.
 He’s worked with Canadian book and magazine publishers on digital strategies looking forward, and also on the history of tech innovations in publishing.

-After working on educational technology at the BC’s Open Learning Agency through the late 1990s, he completed a PhD in Education at the University of British Columbia where his research focused on the cultural history of personal and educational computing at Xerox PARC in the 1970s.
+After working on educational technology at the BC’s Open Learning Agency through the late 1990s, he took a PhD in Curriculum & Instruction at the University of British Columbia where his research focused on the cultural history of personal and educational computing at Xerox PARC in the 1970s.

 John is almost a BC native (he was born east of the Rockies but has lived on the coast most of his life).
 He’s married with a couple of kids and 3/4 of a cat.
 On Twitter and instagram: @jmaxsfu

 Director and Associate Professor

 Technology, Digital Media, History of Publishing, History of Technology, Content Management, Policy, Copyright.